 - Bristlenose Catfish

-They do have their own personalities which means your Blue Hap might be happy being tank mates with other fish such as;
+They do have their own personalities which means you might also want to look into these other fish to be your Blue Hap tank mates;

 - American Cichlids

 - Larger Gouramis

 NOTE: Again this does depend on your own Electric Blue, as their temperament and aggression can vary.